 The Revitalising Central Dandenong (RCD) initiative was announced in 2006 by the Victorian Government as a $290 million revitalisation project.
 The 15 to 20-year project is expected to attract more than $1.2 billion in private sector investment, while creating 5000 jobs and enhancing Dandenong’s appeal as a place to live, work and visit.

-More than $500 million has been invested to date, and is rejuvenating Dandenong’s city centre and re-establishing Dandenong as the capital of Melbourne’s growing south east region.
+Around $700 million has been invested to date to rejuvinate and re-establish Dandenong’s city centre as the capital of Melbourne’s growing south east region.
 Development Victoria is working in partnership with the City of Greater Dandenong, state government agencies and the private sector to achieve the vision for the RCD initiative.

 - Project area: 7 hectares (Declared project area: 170 hectares)

 - Development timeframe: 15-20 years

 - Forecast private investment: $1.2 billion